greetclammy/dynamic-views/README.md

 >
 > **Ensure your files are regularly [backed up](https://help.obsidian.md/backup).**

-Untill _Dynamic Views_ is [made availiable](https://github.com/obsidianmd/obsidian-releases/pull/8400) in the plugin directory, follow the steps below to install it.
+Untill _Dynamic Views_ is [made availiable](https://github.com/obsidianmd/obsidian-releases/pull/8400) in the plugin directory, follow the steps below to install it:

-### BRAT (recommended)

 1. Download and enable the community plugin [BRAT](https://obsidian.md/plugins?id=obsidian42-brat).
-2. Open _BRAT_ settings.
-3. Press _Add Beta Plugin_.
+2. Run _Add a beta plugin for testing_ in Command palette.
-4. Paste https://github.com/greetclammy/dynamic-views in the text field.
+3. Paste https://github.com/greetclammy/dynamic-views in the text field.
-5. Select _Latest version_.
+4. Select _Latest version_.
-6. Check _Enable after installing the plugin_.
+5. Check _Enable after installing the plugin_.
-7. Press _Add Plugin_.
+6. Press _Add Plugin_.

-### Install manually
+<details><summary>Install manually</summary>

 Note: to get updates for _Dynamic Views_, you will have to check for and install them manually.